csjiezhao/SE-GCL/README.md

 To facilitate running the SE-GCL model on your own dataset, we also release the code for dataset preparation.
 Here, we give the following processing steps for your reference (take the Porto dataset as an example):

 1. Download the road network of  the target city (See `./preprocessing/road_network_download.py`).
-The successfully downloaded road network of Porto can be visualized at <https://kepler.gl/>, as shown in below:
+The downloaded road network of Porto can be visualized via <https://kepler.gl/>, as shown in below:

    <img src="./figs/porto_map.png" alt="Road network of Porto" style="zoom:36%;" />